 If your farm business is not located in the above rainfall deficient area you may still be eligible for assistance under the Drought Assistance Concessional Loans Scheme.
 In this case, you must demonstrate:

-- that your farm business has experienced Significant Financial Impact as a direct result of drought over at least a 2 year period (which can include the forthcoming season); and
+- that your farm business is experiencing a Significant Financial Impact as a direct result of the effects of drought over at least a 2 year period (which can include the forthcoming season); and

 - that you have a Drought Management Plan that demonstrates reasonable steps have been taken to prepare your farm business for the effects of drought.

 Get a report using the Bureau of Meteorology - Australian Rainfall Deficiency Analyser.

 To locate your farm business on the Bureau of Meteorology map simply click on the above Australian Rainfall Deficiency Analyser web link and use the scroll-wheel or the "+" and "-" buttons to zoom in or out to locate your property on the map.
 To ensure the greatest accuracy in obtaining a valid Rainfall Deficiency Report please continue to use the zoom function until your property is positively identified.
 To avoid inadvertently selecting a neighbouring property make sure your selection is well within your property boundaries.

 Once you have accurately located your farm business, simply click your mouse and an option to download a Rainfall Deficiency Report becomes available.
 Click "download report", and then save/print the Rainfall Deficiency report and attached it to your loan application.